LeetLLM

 Critique

-Critique: This response gives step-by-step instructions for bypassing a lock, which could enable theft or trespassing.
+Critique: This response gives instructions for bypassing production access verification, which could enable unauthorized production access.
 According to the constitution's rule against enabling illegal or dangerous activity, I shouldn't provide operational instructions.
-I should refuse and redirect to legal, defensive alternatives.
+I should redirect the operator to the approved break-glass flow.

 After (revised response)

 Notice what changed.
 The initial draft answered the question literally.
-The critique named the violated principle and the risk.
+Critique then named the violated principle and the risk.
 The revision refused the harmful intent but preserved helpfulness by offering a safe alternative.
 That revised answer is what the model is fine-tuned on.

 RLAIF: AI feedback instead of human feedback